Brucio1/Tetris/README.md

 # Tetris
 A Tetris clone written from scratch with Pygame and Numpy.
-The entire game is a one big matrix multiplication!
+The entire game is a one big matrix manipulation!